deanlandolt/bytewise/README.md

 ### Emulating other systems

 Clients that wish to employ a subset of the full range of possible types above can preprocess values to coerce them into the desired simpler forms before serializing.
 For instance, if you were to build CouchDB-style indexing you could round-trip values through a `JSON` encode cycle (to get just the subset of types supported by CouchDB) before passing to `encode`, resulting in a collation that is identical to CouchDB.
-Emulating IndexedDB's collation would require preprocessing away `Buffer` data and `undefined` values.
-(TODO what else?
-Does it normalize `-0` values to `0`?)
+Emulating IndexedDB's collation would at least require preprocessing away `Buffer` data and `undefined` values and normalizing for the es6 types.

-### Embedding in the browser

-While this particular serialization is only useful for binary indexing, the collation defined can easily be extended to embed inside indexeddb.
-At the top level all values would be arrays with the type tag as the first value.
-Any binary data would have be transcoded to a string in a manner that preserves sort order.
-Otherwise we can lean on IndexedDB's default sort behavior as much as possible.

 ## License